 Fiji also offers permit exceptions for government or diplomatic work and investing permits for business projects.
 It’s also important to note that work permits don’t cover residence permits.
 Before your employees apply for any work visa, they need the proper documentation for living in the country.

-When your employees present their work vias applications to the Fiji Immigration Department, they’ll need a few critical documents, including:
+When your employees present their work visa applications to the Fiji Immigration Department, they’ll need a few critical documents, including:

 - A valid passport.